VahidJbrl/VahidJbrl-VahidJbrl.github.io/_teaching/2020-01-20-communication-systems.md

 location: "Tehran, Iran"
 ---

-As the Head Teaching Assistant for the undergraduate Communication Systems course under Dr. Hamid Behrouzi, I led the TA team and facilitated the learning process for a large class of students.
+As the Head Teaching Assistant for the undergraduate Communication Systems course, I led the TA team and facilitated the learning process for a large class of students.
 The course covered the fundamental principles of analog and digital communication.

 Course Description
 ======